aagomu1/Power-Outage-Data-Analysis/README.md

 This project demonstrates how **data driven outage analysis** can be leveraged to support **decision-making for utilities and emergency planners**.

-By applying **eexploratory, time-series, and geospatial analysis techniques**, the project:
+By applying **exploratory, time-series, and geospatial analysis techniques**, the project:

 -Enables **faster outage response** through monitoring of key KPIs (outages,percent impacted, peak outage windows).

 -Provides a framework to **prioritize infrastructure investments** in counties with consistently higher outage rates.